JPFrankCS/cse15l-lab-reports/labReport1.md

     System.out.println(content);
   }
 ```
-This command is run in the lecture1 directory and prints the contents of the file passed in as argument.
-This is the function of the cat command as it prints the contents of its arguments.
+This command is run in the `/home/lecture1` directory and prints the contents of the file passed in as argument.
+This is the function of the `cat` command as it prints the contents of its arguments.
 If two files were passed as arguments it would print both.
-Notice that despite this being a java file and not a text file, cat prints it as if it is a plaintext file.
-There are no errors thrown with this use of cat.
+Notice that despite this being a java file and not a text file, `cat` prints it as if it is a plaintext file.
+There are no errors thrown with this use of `cat`.